 Psychotherapist Jobs in USA with Visa Sponsorship

-Psychotherapist positions qualify for H-1B and other work visas as specialty occupations requiring a master's degree in psychology, counseling, or social work.
+Psychotherapist positions qualify for H-1B visa and other work visas as specialty occupations requiring a master's degree in psychology, counseling, or social work.
 Many healthcare systems, mental health clinics, and private practices sponsor qualified candidates, especially those with clinical experience and relevant state licensing eligibility.
 For detailed occupation requirements, see the O*NET profile.

 See All Psychotherapist JobsOverview

-Showing 5 of 115+ psychotherapist jobs
+Showing 5 of 65+ Psychotherapist jobs

 Have you applied for this role?